 Students interested in the honors option should meet with teachers at the start of the semester to develop their honors option plan.
 Students are required to submit an "Honors Proposal" to the teacher in the course they seek to be considered for the Honors Program.
 They are also required to complete the "Honors Program Contract" and get the necessary signatures of teacher, student and parents on this contract.
 (Examples of the Program Proposal and Contract are available on the Campbell HS website).
-Students must hand in a copy of the completed signed contract to Guidance as well as their teacher at the start of the Honors Option.
+Students must hand in a copy of the completed signed contract to the Counseling Office as well as their teacher at the start of the Honors Option.
 At that time, students will discuss specific requirements, ideas, and a timeline with their instructors.

 Students should continue to meet with their teachers a minimum of four times throughout the semester to keep teachers informed of progress.
 Students may choose at any time, to terminate their honors option study.
 Termination will have no impact on course grades; students will simply not receive the honors designation on their academic transcript.
-The teacher will evaluate and assess student's progress and determine whether the student has successfully completed the honors option requirements outlined in the original plan.
+The teacher will evaluate and assess the student's progress and determine whether the student has successfully completed the honors option requirements outlined in the original plan.

-Applications for Honors Option are available on the Campbell High School website - www.campbellhs.org and through the computers in the Campbell High School Library.
+Applications for Honors Option are available in the Campbell High School School Counseling Office.
+If you have any questions please contact Michelle Vecchiarillo.
 Students earning the "honors option" will have an additional .50 calculated into the G.P.A.